Anirudh-Kulkarni/IBM_article_recommendations/README.md

-# IBM_article_recommendations
+# IBM Article Recommendations
-This project was done as a part of the Udacity nanocourse in Datascience.
-Here, I analyze the articles that users have interacted with on the IBM Watson Studio platform, and then make recommendations of new articles to them.
+I completed this project as a part of the Udacity nanocourse in Datascience.
+In this project, I analyze the articles that users have interacted with on the IBM Watson Studio platform, and then make recommendations of new articles to them.

 ### Table of Contents